freenas/freenas-docs/userguide/sharing.rst

 #.
 Go to
    :menuselection:`Sharing --> Windows (CIFS) Shares`.
-   Highlight a share and click its "Edit" button then its "Advanced Mode" button.
-Click the "Periodic Snapshot Task" drop-down menu and select the periodic snapshot task to use for that share.
+   Highlight a share and click :guilabel:`Edit`, then :guilabel:`Advanced Mode`.
+Click the :guilabel:`Periodic Snapshot Task` drop-down menu and select the periodic snapshot task to use for that share.
 Repeat for each share being configured as a shadow copy.
-For this example, the share named "/mnt/volume1/user1" is configured to use a periodic snapshot task that was configured to take snapshots of the "/mnt/volume1/user1" dataset and the share named "/mnt/volume1/user2" is configured to use a periodic snapshot task that was configured to take snapshots of the "/mnt/volume1/user2" dataset.
+For this example, the share named :file:`/mnt/volume1/user1` is configured to use a periodic snapshot task that was configured to take snapshots of the :file:`/mnt/volume1/user1` dataset and the share named :file:`/mnt/volume1/user2` is configured to use a periodic snapshot task that was configured to take snapshots of the :file:`/mnt/volume1/user2` dataset.

 #.
-Verify that the CIFS service is set to "ON" in
+Verify that the CIFS service is set to :guilabel:`ON` in
    :menuselection:`Services --> Control Services`.

 :numref:`Figure %s <view_shadow_explorer_fig>`
 provides an example of using shadow copies while logged in as *user1* on the Windows system.
-In this example, the user right-clicked *modified file* and selected "Restore previous versions" from the menu.
+In this example, the user right-clicked *modified file* and selected :guilabel:`Restore previous versions` from the menu.
 This particular file has three versions: the current version, plus two previous versions stored on the %brand% system.
-The user can choose to open one of the previous versions, copy a previous version to the current folder, or restore one of the previous versions, which will overwrite the existing file on the Windows system.
+The user can choose to open one of the previous versions, copy a previous version to the current folder, or restore one of the previous versions, overwriting the existing file on the Windows system.

 .. _view_shadow_explorer_fig: